scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 .. figure:: class_3145744_norev.png

-   For event 3145744 from north1 dataset.
+   For event 3145744 from the NorthRidge dataset.
 The color scheme for each subplot as in Fig. :ref:`class-dc`, the dashed lines are solutions without the station reversal being applied.
 The black arrow points to datum for which the polarity is flipped. :label:`flipped`